Jotayk/jotayk.github.io/README.md

    1. The description should describe the repository on a high level.
    2. The repository should be **public**.
    3. It is beneficial for you to add a README to your repository.
    4. Andrew Etter, in his book "Modern Technical Writing" (see [more resources](#more-resources) below) recommends using a README to explain what the repository is for, and what kinds of **dependencies** may be required.
-Writing a README is a great way to provide context for visitors and contributors to your repository.
+Etter also praises distributed version control systems like Git for their ability to track changes and facilitate collaboration.
 ![A screenshot of the "Create a new repository" page on GitHub.](img/2repo-details.png)
 3. Navigate to **"Settings > Pages"** on your repository to ensure that it is live on GitHub Pages from the main branch.
    1. GitHub Pages should automatically publish repositories with the name format `[username].github.io`.